• Skip to primary navigation

 Here is a list of suggestions on what to use if you are missing some of the ingredients in the recipe:

-• Self-rising flour – mix plain (all-purpose) flour and baking powder or baking soda,
+• Self-raising flour – mix plain (all-purpose) flour and baking powder or baking soda,

 • Swap baking powder for baking soda,